Top Five Uses of Construction Loan Management Software

 2. Obtaining Approvals

 Anyone who’s ever filed a construction loan draw request has experienced firsthand just how long and seemingly unending the approval process tends to be, as the draw request needs to be approved by numerous individuals working within both the borrower and lender teams.
-Some of the actors in this process include the construction loan administrator, the third-party inspector, the title company, real estate developer, contractors, and other stakeholders.
+Included in the process are: the construction loan administrator, the third-party inspector, the title company, real estate developer, real estate development team, and other stakeholders.

 Not only does handling and processing draw requests require tracking countless emails and numerous spreadsheets, but it always runs the risk of encountering the dreaded human error.
 This is where both machine learning and automated notifications built into construction loan software come into play.